SecureTime® Server

 TOOL for integration

-Customers purchasing the SecureTime Server can also distribute the IP-Protector Desktop software and the SecureTime API toolkits.
+Customers purchasing the SecureTime Server can also distribute the SecureTime API toolkits.
 Distribution rights will be limited to within the corporation that purchased the SecureTime Server.

 PRICING options